Naga, Camarines Sur: Administrative bureaucracy of the locality

-From 1580—1581, the burgeoning Spanish community in Nueva Cáceres laid the framework for the earliest city-styled local governance in Southern Luzon.
+From 1580 to 1581, the burgeoning Spanish community in Nueva Cáceres laid the framework for the earliest city-styled local governance in Southern Luzon.
 Inspired by Latin American municipal bureaucracies, the alcaldia (the province) Nueva Cáceres had an alcalde mayor with a salary of three hundred pesos, serving as its Capitan de Guerra (military commander); counciled by a lower echelon of public officials referred to as the cabildo (municipal council), which consisted of 2 alcaldes-in-ordinary and 6 regidores, the council of elderlies, appointed by the governor-general.

-The alcaldia's (referring to the pacified province) territorial jurisdiction in 1581 extended from Camarines toward Catanduanes, instilling the regidores to "elect" (although it was represented as democratic, elections were merely an elitist selection of whom the governor-general could appoint) among the general populace of the vecino (colonists), mayors, and the alguaciles (constables).
+The alcaldia's (referring to the pacified province) jurisdiction in 1581 extended from Camarines toward Catanduanes, instilling the regidores to "elect" (although it was represented as democratic, elections were merely an elitist selection of whom the governor-general could appoint) among the general populace of the vecino (colonists), mayors, and the alguaciles (constables).